kubeshop/testkube-docs/docs/articles/architecture.md

 don't hesitate to reach out on our Slack if you have questions.

-Also check out the [Deployment Architectures](install/deployment-architectures) document for more details on how Testkube can be deployed.
+Also check out the [Deployment Architectures](install/deployment-architectures) document for more details on how Testkube can be deployed, and the [Workflow Architecture](/articles/test-workflows-high-level-architecture) document for an overview of how the Workflow engine works.

 ## Context